Drake Equations and ‘It Ain’t Gunna Happen’ Science Fiction

 As a thought experiment, factor Earth out of the equation, and then run the numbers for how many planets brought forth life, and how often life somehow becomes intelligent and how often that life develops radio technology, how often they broadcast intelligent signals.
 The number will be zero.
 No known world has life, intelligent life, technological civilization, or radio-technological civilization.
 Hence the rate cannot be known nor guessed, can it?

-I have not read their paper, but I will go out on a limb and venture to say that David Spiegel and Edwin Turner have wasted their time proving by means of complex Bayesian reasoning what common sense could tell you instantly: when you have not run one hundred trials of the test, you cannot establish the percentage (that is, per centum, for each one hundred) of the trial outcome.
+I have not read their paper, but I will go out on a limb and venture to say that David Spiegel and Edwin Turner have wasted their time proving by means of complex Bayesian reasoning what common sense could tell you instantly: when you have not run one hundred trials of the test, you cannot establish the percentage (that is, per centum, for each one hundred) of the trial outcomes.
 Your ability to establish a reliable percentage is less if you have only fifty trials, and it hovers right around the zero mark when you have only one.
 A line of any angle and a curve of any shape can be drawn through a single point placed on a Cartesian graph.

 Do you think I am being too harsh?
 Consider this: the number of civilizations on our own planet, Earth, which took the time and trouble and effort to contact the New World and establish colonies, as best we can tell, is two: Leif Ericson found Greenland, and Columbus found the Carib Islands.
 As it turns out, both these men believed in Doomsday.
 The Pagan thought the world would end in Ragnarok, the Christian in Armageddon.